rivtlib-dev/rivtlib.github.io/docs/rivtapi.md

             written as a *readme.txt* file to the *calcs* folder and is automatically

             displayed on source control platforms like GitHub.
-The PDF output is
+PDF output is written to

-            written to the *reports* folder, and the HTML output is written to the
+            *reports*, and HTML output to the *sites* folder.

-            *sites* folder.

-            The rivt calc input file is a Python file written in *rivtText*, a superset

-            of the markup language reStructuredText (reST) defined at
+            *rivtText* is a superset of the markup language reStructuredText (reST)

-            https://docutils.sourceforge.io/rst.html. *rivtText* is designed for
+            defined at https://docutils.sourceforge.io/rst.html.
+It is designed for

-            clarity, brevity and universality when reading and writing calculation
+            clarity, brevity and general platform reading and writing and processing.

-            inputs and outputs.
-It may include rivt file commands and format tags,

-            reStructuredText (reST) and native Python code.
-Commands start a line with

-            || and always read or write files into and out of the calculation.
-Tags

-            terminate a line with the symbol _[tag] and always evaluate or format.

-            Block tags start the block with ___[tag] (three underscores) and end with a

-            blank line.
+            It runs on any platform that supports Python.

             *rivtCalc* is the open source software stack for writing, sharing and